johnsimmons1980/fr24-monitor/README.md

-# FR24 Monitor - FlightRadar24 Feeder Monitoring and Auto-Restart
+# FR24 Monitor - FlightRadar24 Feeder Monitoring with Web Dashboard

-A robust monitoring system for FlightRadar24 feeders that automatically restarts services or reboots your system when aircraft tracking drops to critical levels.
+A comprehensive monitoring system for FlightRadar24 feeders that automatically restarts services or reboots your system when aircraft tracking drops to critical levels.
+Features a built-in web dashboard for real-time monitoring and historical analysis.

 ## 🚀 TL;DR - Quick Setup (5 minutes)